Frequently Asked Questions

 Parent Evenings*~ We hold Parent Evenings twice a year where you have the opportunity to talk to your child’s Key Person, look at your child’s learning Journey and socialise with other families.

-Family Books- we invite you to provide us with photographs of family members, favourite toys, your child’s home etc. so we can make them a Family Book to share at nursery.
+Family Book- we invite you to provide us with photographs of family members, friends or pets that are special to your child, so we can share these together.

 Family Comments Book- families are free to write in this book located in the Entrance Hall